rastenis/open-authenticator/README.md

 ```

+For an example of including open-authenticator as part of different compositions, take a look at [my React Hooks boilerplate project](https://github.com/Scharkee/react-hooks-uikit-express-oauth-boiler-v2).

 If you would rather use an included HTTPS cert solution, run it in composition mode:

 ## Set up for composition mode, or for building the container locally